Ran-hub/SOInapp/README.md

 # SOInapp

 One of the great things about owning a mobile app is the variety of available methods to earn money from app, namely paid, free with ads, and in-app purchases.
-And Apple In-app purchase tutorial is our main focus today.

 Nowadays, many mobile applications provide an option to get extra content by purchasing them through the app.
 For example, Mobile Game – Subway Surfers – provides gems from in-app purchases to get more lives.